imdhemy/imdhemy.github.io/_posts/php/2021-05-16-three-advantages-of-using-static-factory-methods-in-php.md

 ```
 For more explanation, In a chat application, we have two types of conversations, a user can start a one-to-one conversation or a group conversation.
 The `Conversation` constructor accepts a `ConversationType` and `UserCollection` to instantiate a new conversation object.
 To make it easier for the client, we provided two static factory methods `oneToOne` and `group`.

-Obviously, we can solve the same problem through [polymorphism](https://en.wikipedia.org/wiki/Polymorphism_(computer_science)).
+We can solve the same problem through [polymorphism](https://en.wikipedia.org/wiki/Polymorphism_(computer_science)).
 Polymorphism may be a good idea for a Conversation instantiation, but it's not so good for a Value object class, the `ConversationType` for instance is a good example for this.

 ## They can cache
-Unlike constructors, static factory methods are not required to create a new object each time they invoked.
+Unlike constructors, static factory methods are not required to create a new object each time they are invoked.
 Consider the Value object class `ConversationType` in the previous chat app example.
 Our chat application allows the user to list all his chat history, suppose the user has 10 conversations in his history, half of them are one-to-one conversations.
-In this case if we used the ordinary constructors, we will end with five identical objects of type `ConversationType` for the five one-to-one conversations and another five identical objects for the group conversations.
+In this case, if we used the ordinary constructors, we will end with five identical objects of type `ConversationType` for the five one-to-one conversations and another five identical objects for the group conversations.

-I agree they are lightweight objects, but in other scenarios and application we may overload our limited Memory!
+I agree they are lightweight objects, but in other scenarios and applications, we may overload our limited Memory!
 Back to our example, at most we only need two different objects of `ConversationType` at most!

 ```php
 final class ConversationType